 Perhaps you're like I was:

 Questions raced through my mind: Which is the best oil to use for acne?
 Which is the best oil for infusing herbs?
 What butter should I use for super dry skin?
 How long do these oils last before going rancid, anyway?
+What are the oils that will dry out skin and not work?
 And do I REALLY need all these oils?

-Besides not knowing very much about the characteristics of different oils when I first started dabbling years ago, the other trouble I ran into was the cost.
-These oils are often expensive, and the recipes I was using or that I wanted to try often called for a wide variety of different oils.
+Besides not knowing very much about the characteristics and properties of different oils when I first started dabbling years ago, the other trouble I ran into was the cost.
+Some oils are often expensive, and the recipes I was using or that I wanted to try often called for a wide variety of different oils.

 NOTE: My favorite places to purchase quality oils and butters are Starwest Botanicals (I try them first), then Amazon.
 I prefer to use organic products, so be sure to add that word to the search.
 However, for Coconut Oil and Olive Oil, I go to Costco! **The links in the body of this article are to Amazon for your convenience.

-FTC Disclosure: There are affiliate links scattered throughout this article, and if you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
-Thank you--Heidi (Full Disclosure)
+FTC Disclosure: There are affiliate links scattered throughout this article, and if you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 What are the BEST Oils to Buy for Making Salves, Whipped Butters, Creams and Soaps?